 Amenities and Services

-Depending on whether you use amenities or not, you can dramatically increase the price of staying at a marina.
+Depending on whether you use amenities or not, you can dramatically increase the price of staying at a marina and get more out of your slip rentals.

 Here are some of the amenities and services that you can expect at most well-stocked Marinas: